 The Foundation's spending policy determines the amount available for grant making from endowment funds.
-The spending rate is established annually by the Board of Governors, and the approved rate was 4.5 percent for the years ended June 30, 2017 and 2016.
-The amount available for spending is calculated based on the average asset value of an endowment fund over twelve rolling quarters.
+The spending rate is established annually by the Board of Governors, and the approved rate was 4.50% for the years ended June 30, 2018 and 2017.
+The amount available for spending is calculated based on the average asset value of an endowment fund over 12 rolling quarters.